Together-Java/ModernJava/src/global_fields/challenges.md

 ## Challenge 2

 Make a class named `DJKhaled`.
-If you ask DJ Khaleed to `produceMusic` some lyrics should be printed out but also `anothaOne` should be called at least 7 times.[^drake]
+If you ask DJ Khaled to `produceMusic` some lyrics should be printed out but also `anothaOne` should be called at least 7 times.[^drake]